 - Morgan Stanley

 - JP Morgan

 - Bank of America Securities

 - Kepler

-- Banco de Santander S.A

 - Bankinter

-- Exane
+- Exane- BNP

 - Banco Sabadell

 - Société Générale

+- Santander Investment Bolsa SV

+- UBS

 2. Fixed Income

 As a general rule, all counterparties with a rating in category A or higher are approved as intermediaries.
 For companies rated in the BBB category, they must participate in the TARGET 2 system.